jdmehtaltd/eastlearning-test/README.md

 provide guidelines but emphasize that practical considerations may override guidelines.
 11. A very simple way of generating secure URLs is to use a hash of the base filename.
 That would also ensure that re-uploads of the same file would result in an overwrite of the file, which you might have in mind.
-If you want to prevent overwrites completely, then a simple scheme could be to suffix the iso8601 to the base filename before hashing.
+If you want to prevent overwrites completely, a simple scheme could be to suffix the iso8601 timestamp to the base filename before hashing.
 At low volumes, that will approximate unique URLs because 2 uploads for the same filename are unlikely to collide (especially if we separate the uploads by username) at a microsecond granularity.
-I have implemented such a scheme at the time of URL generation.
-12. We could use database, postgres or mysql to keep maps of users and filenames.
-That would not be that hard to add to the current docker setup.
-But at that point, we should start discussing frameworks, long term objectives of the project, etc.
+12. We could use a database to keep maps of users and filenames.
+That would be fairly simple to the current docker setup.
+A database would trigger discussions about frameworks, long term objectives, etc.
+13. There are some more sample images in tests/ to help test the upload page.
+Test automation for UIs is tricky, but can be done by using technologies like selenium.
+There are plenty of paid tools for automating, one of the prominent ones being browserstack.
+14. I have not used docstrings because I don't remember much about PHP docstrings and with code that is being refactored quite often, it is better to leave them for later.

+## Bonus Mark questions

+1. For secure URLs, see notes on hashing above.
+I have implemented the first part, which overwrites the same file on upload.
+2. I have based the hash on the filename to be uploaded.
+Which means if you upload the same file, it will be overwritten.
+The filename is a simple way of judging if the same file has been uploaded.
+3. How to store lots of images:
+a.
+With Cloud IaaS: This is a very convenient option, the most obvious being an S3 bucket.
+I am quite familiar with this use case and big data library like smart_open in Python makes S3 usage almost as simple as using a file system.
+I am sure we could find something similar in PHP. https://github.com/RaRe-Technologies/smart_open.
+AWS also supports NFS in the cloud which could also work as central storage for more than one web app server.
+We have to be careful about concurrency, error handling, etc. For example, what happens if the NFS drive gets unmounted or disconnected from a web app server.
+S3 handles a lot of it for you, for example, an S3 upload is an all-or-nothing upload.
+b.
+Without Cloud Iaas: There could be several options here.
+Let's assume we had a data centre in-house.
+You could just use a file server as central server for serving files to many web app servers.
+NFS will perform OK, but it comes with some management overhead in addition to the programming issues mentioned above.
+A modern database can easily handle binary large objects (BLOBs) and it will give you full ACID transactions for uploads.
+I think it is a better option to run a database server than NFS for web apps.
+Managing a database server is a bit more onerous in terms of overhead as an NFS server but it is worth it for the extra reliability and simplicity in programming.